nebulastream/nebulastream/docs/dependency.md

 All jobs requiring a CMake configuration use either the `branch-specific` development image or the `latest` development image to run the build or all our checks.

+# Current State of Dependencies

+The current state of dependencies can be observed via the vcpkg.json.
+Additional dependencies or patches which are currently not available via vcpkg are maintained in the `vcpkg/vcpkg-registry/ports` directory.

+## Custom Ports

+### Folly

+We are using a stripped down version of the folly library.
+We are only using the `MPMCQueues` and `Synchronized`, the patch throws all transient dependencies which would otherwise be introduced via folly.

+### LLVM

+Based on the current vcpkg version.
+The LLVM patch simply disables all default features.
+This is not possible via `vcpkg.json` because llvm is included via nautilus.

+### Nautilus

+Nautilus is not currently on vcpkg.

+### gRPC

+Based on the current vcpkg version.
+The version of gRPC on vcpkg does not compile with C++23, therefor we introduced additional patches to fix compilation error.